TabshirBashar/Electrical-Wiring-Project/README.md

 # Electrical-Wiring-Project
-This an electrical wiring project of KUET
+This is an electrical wiring project of KUET